brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 <!-- A presentation of one such conventions -->

 A common convention, is to build an image to be deployed and run using a container orchestration tool such as Docker Swarm or Kubernetes.
-These images are often gigabytes of data that need to transfer between point A to B, (and perhaps up to point Z, based on the level of distribution).
+Such images are often gigabytes of data that need to transfer between point A to B, (and perhaps up to point Z, based on the level of distribution).
 These applications are then run as services that, based on the environment